discord-samba/localization/guides/writing_localization_files.md

 ```

 > **Note:** Type-checking your arguments is entirely optional.
 You do not need to write type declarations
-for your template arguments if you do not want type-checking at runtime.
+> for your template arguments if you do not want type-checking at runtime.
+However, neglecting to declare
+> your template arguments means you will not have access to `$` vars for convenience in Script Templates
+> (detailed later).

 ### Regular Templates
 > Syntax: {% raw %}`{{ argument_name }}`{% endraw %}